jzm6677/Jay_Site/docs/aboutme.md

 # About Me

-Hi my name is Jalen, I perfer to go by Jay.
+Hi my name is Jalen, I prefer to go by Jay.
+I'm an

-I'm an artist who has an interest in coding and programming.
-I just started learning github and photoshop along with a few other things.
+artist who has an interest in coding and programming.

+I just started learning github and photoshop along with

-I'm currently a freashman at Penn State Behrend studying digital humanities.
-I have interest in gaming and game development, graphics, music, and A.I.
+a few other things.
+I'm currently a freshman at Penn

+State Behrend studying digital humanities.
+I have

+interest in gaming and game development, graphics,

+music, and A.I.